Solomon-IT-Dev/filmoteka-goit-team-proj/README.md

 ## How to use Filmoteka?

-:orange_circle: It is the site for searching movies.
+⚫ It is the site for searching movies.

 **The Web App provides the following functions:**

-:star: search movie by a key word;
+⭐ search movie by a key word;

-:star: manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE;
+⭐ manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE;

-:star: pagination allows you to easily navigate between movies;
+⭐ pagination allows you to easily navigate between movies;

-:star: in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE;
+⭐ in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE.

-:star: responsive design for use on phone :iphone:, tablet :tablet: and desktop :desktop_computer:.